meltano/meltano/README.md

 # Meltano

-Meltano is an open source convention-over-configuration product for the data lifecycle, all the way from loading data to analyzing it.
+Meltano is an open source convention-over-configuration product for the whole data lifecycle, all the way from loading data to analyzing it.
 It does [data ops](https://en.wikipedia.org/wiki/DataOps), data engineering, analytics, business intelligence, and data science.
 It leverages open source software and software development best practices including version control, CI, CD, and review apps.

 Meltano stands for the [steps of the data science life-cycle](#data-engineering-lifecycle): Model, Extract, Load, Transform, Analyze, Notebook, and Orchestrate.